myselfabk5/myselfabk5/README.md

 - 👨‍💻 All of my projects are available at [projects](https://github.com/myselfabk5?tab=repositories)

-- 💬 Ask me about **Python, R, Data Science, Machine Learning, and Econometrics**
+- 💬 Ask me about **Python, R, Data Science, Machine Learning, Finance, Economics and Econometrics**

 - 📫 How to reach me **myselfabk5@gmail.com**